 According to 2019 statistics, 60% of all workplace injury cases were men and 40% were female.
 This number was slightly higher for women working government jobs, with 47% of all workplace injury cases being women and 53% being men.

-Workplace injury by industry
+Workplace Injuries by Industry

 The leading industry for workplace injuries is construction, followed by transportation, mining, and manufacturing.
 Data shows that 20% of all workplace injuries happened on construction sites.
 In 2019, a total of 1,061 construction workers died on their job.
 This accounts for 1 in 5 workplace deaths in the U.S.